USS Constitution: Change of command

 Captain Silas Talbot was recalled to duty to command Constitution and serve as Commodore of operations in the West Indies.
 After repairs and resupply were completed, Constitution departed Boston on 23 July with a destination of Saint-Domingue via Norfolk and a mission to interrupt French shipping.
-She took the prize Amelia from a French prize crew on 15 September, and Talbot sent the ship back to New York City with an American prize crew.
+She departed Norfolk on 14 August.
+She recaptured the Hamberg ship Amelia from a French prize crew on 15 September, and Talbot sent the ship back to New York City with an American prize crew.
+The ship was sold but the Court ordered the money returned to her owners.
 Constitution arrived at Saint-Domingue on 15 October and rendezvoused with Boston, General Greene, and Norfolk.
 No further incidents occurred over the next six months, as French depredations in the area had declined.
 Constitution busied herself with routine patrols, and Talbot made diplomatic visits.
+On 2 February 1800 put men aboard an unidentified American schooner and had her sent to New York for possible illegal trading.
 It was not until April 1800 that Talbot investigated an increase in ship traffic near Puerto Plata, Santo Domingo, and discovered that the French privateer Sandwich had taken refuge there.
 On 8 May the squadron captured the sloop Sally, and Talbot hatched a plan to capture Sandwich by utilizing the familiarity of Sally to allow the Americans access to the harbor.
+On 9 May her Tender "Amphitheatre" engaged a French privateer schooner that, after a short action, was run aground and abandoned by her crew.
+The privateer was captured and refloated and her two prizes, brig "Nymph" and schooner "Esther", were recaptured.
 First Lieutenant Isaac Hull led 90 sailors and Marines into Puerto Plata without challenge on 11 May, capturing Sandwich and spiking the guns of the nearby Spanish fort.
 However, it was later determined that Sandwich had been captured from a neutral port; she was returned to the French with apologies, and no prize money was awarded to the squadron.